Hypoallergenic Pilo huggie earrings safe for sensitive skin

 Frequently Asked Questions

-Why can I wear cheap necklaces but cheap earrings make my ears bleed?
+Why can I wear lower-quality necklaces but lower-quality earrings make my ears bleed?

 Earrings pass directly through the skin into the body's tissues.
 This direct contact with internal bodily fluids triggers a much faster and more severe immune response than a necklace resting on the dry, outer layer of your skin (the epidermis).